seanrostami/Mancheata/README.md

 _Mancheata_ is intended to run on a "wearable computer" and discreetly recommends what moves to perform in the popular game _Mancala_.
 In other words, it allows you to cheat.
 It is written in C [for an Arduino microcontroller](https://www.arduino.cc/reference/en/), receives updates about the true state of the game from the wearer via a physical button, and transmits its recommendation to the wearer via a vibration motor (see USAGE and IMPLEMENTATION, below, for more details).

 Although it is known that Player #1 can always win with perfect play, there is no conceptual understanding for Mancala of what "perfect play" means.
-In the absence of such a deliberate strategy, Mancheata merely simulates a few turns of play and recommends the first move of the sequence that guarantees the largest minimum difference in scores at the end of those few moves (confusing, right?).
+In the absence of such a deliberate strategy, Mancheata merely simulates a few turns of play and recommends the first move of the sequence that guarantees the largest minimum difference in scores at the end of those few moves (confusing, right?). _UPDATE: Actually, the procedure just described is rather weak.
+I have an alternative procedure that seems noticeably better.
+Coming soon..._

 ## STYLE ##